Cancers and Tumors

 Germ Cell Tumor Symptoms and Diagnosis

-Here are some typical symptoms of germ cell tumors depending on the tumor location.
-Some of the same symptoms can also be caused by other problems that are not cancer.
-So it's important for a child with symptoms like these to see a doctor to find out the cause.
+Here are some typical symptoms of germ cell tumors, depending on the tumor location.
+Some of the same symptoms can also be caused by other problems that are not tumors and are not cancer, so it’s important for a child with symptoms like these to see a doctor to find out the cause.

 - In boys only, a painless mass or swelling in the sac that holds the testicles (scrotum)

 - Mass near the anus, constipation or not being able to urinate, for a tumor in the bones at the base of the spine (the sacrum and the coccyx, or tailbone)